kevinwilde/kevinwil.de/books.md

+- **Sandworm: A New Era of Cyberwar and the Hunt for the Kremlin's Most Dangerous Hackers** - Andy Greenberg
 - **Half the Sky: Turning Oppression into Opportunity for Women Worldwide** - Nicholas Kristof and Sheryl WuDunn
 - **I Know Why the Caged Bird Sings** - Maya Angelou
 - **White Hot Hate: A True Story of Domestic Terrorism in America's Heartland** - Dick Lehr